Ikeiwa/CVRMods/README.md

 Makes pickups more easily grabbable and less "laggy"

-## AvatarDownloadProgress
+## EverythingDownloadProgress

-Let you know the progress of avatar loading.
+Let you know the download progress of everything.
 No more frustration while waiting !

 #### The mod author and modifications are in no affiliation with ABI and not supported by ABI.